 You are here

-The Office of Animal Control and Wildlife Management, under the command of Chief Animal Warden G. Todd Jones, employs two part-time Wildlife Specialists and three full-time Animal Wardens.
-Animal Wardens are to enforce all City and State Codes relating to animals and fowl, and to patrol the City of Lynchburg to ensure public safety by controlling loose dogs.
+The Office of Animal Control and Wildlife Management, under the command of Chief Animal Warden G. Todd Jones, employs two part-time Wildlife Specialists and four full-time Animal Wardens.
+Animal Wardens enforce all City and State Codes relating to animals and fowl, and patrol the city of Lynchburg to ensure public safety by controlling loose dogs.
 While Animal Wardens do not pick up stray cats, there are a number of City Codes that require the following:

-Animal Wardens are on-duty Monday - Friday 7:00 a.m. to 10:30 p.m., and Police officers respond to "animal related emergencies" only at all other times.
+Animal Wardens are on-duty Monday - Friday 7AM - 6PM and Police officers respond to only "animal related emergencies" at all other times.

 Chief Warden Jones works Monday - Friday 7AM - 3PM(434) 847-1602 - Contact Dispatch for immediate service.
 You may leave a general message for Animal Control at 434-455-6058 or email email@example.com